NikolaiTeslovich/QCoDeS-Interfacing/README.md

   Interfacing various equipment through Ethernet and GPIB with QCoDeS through the development of drivers and accompanying programs in python, initially in jupyter lab.
 </p>

-To Do:
+## To Do:
+- [x] Prepare the desktop
   - [x] Install Ubuntu on lab desktop
-- [x] Install *jupyter lab* on Ubuntu
+  - [x] Install jupyter lab
   - [x] Install miniconda
   - [x] Install QCoDeS
 - [x] Go through the QCoDeS tutorial again
 - [x] Interface with the Yokogawa GS200 over USB
-- [ ] Find a safer way to interact with the instrument apart from enabling USB sudo access
+- [x] Find a safer way to interact with the instrument apart from enabling USB sudo access

-# Progress thus far
+- [ ] Connect some other instruments and come up with an interesting experiment

 ## Step 1: Configuring the lab computer

 ### Ubuntu

-The SSD was wiped and the latest version of Ubuntu, 22.04 LTS, was installed on it.
+The SSD was wiped and the latest version of Ubuntu, 20.04 LTS, was installed on it.
+20.04 was used as that is the latest version supported by the national instrument drivers.
 I used [balenaEtcher](https://www.balena.io/etcher/) to create the installation media.

 ### Miniconda